This post may contain affiliate links (read more)

 Growing up on a low income has meant that I have always been pretty sensible with money.
 Obviously, I have made some mistakes (as we all do) and of course, I’ve had debt over the years but in general I like to think I’m not stupid when it comes to finances.

 However, there have been occasions when I let things slip and could have potentially found myself in a big mess.
-Luckily, these were near misses and I got out of the situations relatively unscathed but I definitely learnt some hard lessons along the way.
+Luckily, these were financial near misses and I got out of the situations relatively unscathed but I definitely learnt some hard lessons along the way.

 A number of years ago when I was in a long-term relationship with an ex, we reserved a new build property.
-It was far more expensive and showy than we ever needed – a waterfront apartment on a marina, and like many things in that relationship it was very materialistic.
+It was far more expensive and showy than we could ever need – a waterfront apartment on a marina, and like many things in that relationship it was very materialistic.

 The mortgage on that property, had we gone through with the purchase would’ve been over £1200 a month, plus there was ground rent of £150 a month to contend with before you even get to your basic bills.